 Location.
-37° 17.866′ N, 82° 18.835′ W. Marker is near Elkhorn City, Kentucky, in Pike County.
+37° 18.014′ N, 82° 19.301′ W. Marker is near Elkhorn City, Kentucky, in Pike County.
 Marker is on Patty Loveless Drive (Kentucky Route 80), on the right when traveling east.
-In Breaks Interstate Park, about 300 feet northwest of the Virginia/Kentucky state line.
+It is closer to the Virginia State Line than to Elkhorn City.
+There is a pull-off on Route 80 with parking signed for Russel Fork Overlook.
 Touch for map.
 Marker is in this post office area: Elkhorn City KY 41522, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Known But to God (approx. half a mile away); Richard Potter (approx. 1.3 miles away); Clinchfield Overlook (approx. 1.3 miles away in Virginia); The Name Breaks (approx. 1.4 miles away in Virginia); William Ramey Early Settlement (approx. 1.7 miles away in Virginia); Salt Kettle (approx. 1.7 miles away in Virginia); Elkhorn City’s Railroads (approx. 1.7 miles away).
 Touch for a list and map of all markers in Elkhorn City.